This story was originally published on June 3, 2021, and last updated on August 27, 2021.

 From July 16 to 23, it will be coming with free Bluetooth speakers worth PHP 1,499.
 On Huawei’s official online store, you can get an extra PHP 100 off until July 18.
 On Lazada, you can score that additional PHP 100 off until the end of today, July 16.

 Huawei FreeBuds 4

 The Huawei FreeBuds 4 have a similar look to last year’s FreeBuds 3 with 14.3mm dynamic drivers, three microphones for picking up voice and other external noise, active noise cancellation, and a low latency mode for gaming.
-It also comes with an IPX4 splash rating, Bluetooth 5.2 with support for two devices connected simultaneously, and 22 hours of playback.
+They also come with an IPX4 splash rating, Bluetooth 5.2 with support for two devices connected simultaneously, and 22 hours of playback.

-Just a couple of weeks after their debut in China, Huawei will bring the FreeBuds 4 to the UK for GBP 130 (around PHP 8,800) for the wired charging case and GBP 150 (around PHP 10,155) for the wireless charging model.
+A couple of weeks after their debut in China, Huawei will bring the FreeBuds 4 to the UK for GBP 130 (around PHP 8,800) for the wired charging case and GBP 150 (around PHP 10,155) for the wired charging case the wireless charging model.
 The former is arriving on June 21, while the latter will be launched in mid-July.

 Huawei also took the event as an opportunity to show off the upcoming P50 series.
 It’s a 45-second promo of the device featuring a slow pan of its back with that quad-camera system.
 The new smartphones are expected to launch with a 1-inch Sony IMX800 sensor.
 But Huawei didn’t say when it planned to launch the new phone.

 UPDATE 1: 2021/06/25 6:17 P.M.
 GMT+8 BY NICOLE BATAC

 Added local availability and pricing for the Huawei MatePad Pro 12.6